Undergraduate Online Pre-Law Program

 Have you always wondered what it takes to be a lawyer?
 Or maybe you’re fascinated by how the legal system works?
 Perhaps you just want to get a sense of what it’s like to attend law school?
-Whatever the reason, the Wake Forest Law Undergraduate Pre-Law Program is a great way to gain a realistic understanding of the law, the legal profession, and life as a law student.
+Whatever the reason, the Wake Forest Law Undergraduate Online Pre-Law Program is a great way to gain a realistic understanding of the law, the legal profession, and life as a law student.
+The online, asynchronous format allows you to participate from anywhere, and complete courses on your own time.

 Curriculum

-The Program consists of two courses taught at the Law School and qualifies for undergraduate course credit.
+The program consists of two online, asynchronous courses taught through the Law School and the Wake Forest Department of Communication and that qualifies for undergraduate course credit.
 Students may enroll in either course independently.
 However, the classes are designed to be taught simultaneously so students will receive maximum benefit.
+The program also includes synchronous components, such as certain activities and voluntary opportunities.

-Developed in consultation with Wake Forest College’s nationally ranked Communication Department, Advocacy, Debate, and the Law focuses on applied communication theory, with a special emphasis on the demands of legal communication.
-Participate and receive critique in interactive exercises such as political speeches, debate, trial practice, and moot court arguments.
+Developed in consultation with Wake Forest College’s nationally ranked Communication Department, the Advocacy, Debate, and the Law course focuses on applied communication theory, with a special emphasis on the demands of legal communication.
+Participate and receive critique in interactive exercises such as political speeches, debate, trial practice, and moot court arguments, all in a carefully constructed asynchronous format.

 Experience what law school is like and learn what lawyers actually do, whether trying a case or drafting legal documents.
-The course simulates the first year of law school, emphasizing case analysis and the Socratic Method of teaching.
+The course simulates the first year of law school, emphasizing case and statutory analysis.
 It focuses on learning legal analysis and how various theories of rhetoric advance legal arguments.
+This course does provide some synchronous opportunities to meet lawyers, but all graded content is asynchronous.

 *You may enroll in either course independently, but the classes are taught in a coordinated fashion so you will receive maximum benefit from enrolling in both courses simultaneously.